Corporate credit cards: How they work, benefits, drawbacks

 Watch your credit score

 Just as a consumer's credit score is used to determine approvals for a personal credit card, it can also come into play when a company hands out corporate cards.
-As explained by credit bureau Experian, employees "need a good credit history to qualify for a corporate credit card used to rent a car, purchase airline tickets, pay hotel bills and buy dinner for clients."
+As explained by credit bureau Experian in a (since-deleted) post, employees "need a good credit history to qualify for a corporate credit card used to rent a car, purchase airline tickets, pay hotel bills and buy dinner for clients."
 American Express says that it makes inquiries into individuals' credit scores before issuing them corporate cards, adding that its card member agreements authorize AmEx to make credit inquiries where they are appropriate.

 Additionally, being delinquent with payments can sting a cardholder's credit score.
 American Express says that a credit bureau is informed of delinquencies depending on if the company chooses to make the individual liable for payment, regardless of card type.
 AmEx reports accounts to a credit bureau once payments become past due for 180 days, since the cardholder is responsible for submitting expenses.
 In instances where the company is fully liable, the cardholder's credit score is not in danger.